TerminalAddict/loudas.com-website/_posts/2021-02-09-Waitawheta-Mt-Te-Aroha-loop-hike.md

 * My absolutely awesome, world's lightest, most tramperist tent the world has ever know ( [Terra Nova Laser Competition](https://www.terra-nova.co.uk/all-tents/1-man-tents/laser-compact-1/){: target="_blank"} )[^1], is **absolutely not made for 2 people** 😆
 * My Kovea stove takes ages to boil water compared to say a Jetboil.
 But then a Jetboil is $210 from [Equip Outdoors](https://www.equipoutdoors.co.nz/){: target="_blank"}.
 * 6 hours is really my limit for walking.
 Any more than that and I might cry 😝
 * Teresa was great to walk with.
-She keep her spirits up, and mine.
+She keeps her spirits up, and mine.
 * Walking is a great way of getting my thoughts together (I've come up with a plan for the future).